RAXIC7/oph3z-orange/README.md

 - Easily editable from config.lua
 - Don't forget to edit Discord Log part in config.lua
 - Do not forget to add the items to the data
+- You can change the language option from config.lua (Currently only English and Turkish languages are available.)

 ## Note:
 HTML part mady by !
 Resul#0001